 The Thinkpad TrackPoint II has both 2.4-GHz (via a dongle) and Bluetooth connectivity which you can toggle between using a hardware switch.
 So, if you have two Raspberry Pis or one Pi and one PC, you can switch back and forth with ease.
 Charging via USB-C, the keyboard promises up to two months of battery life on a charge.

-If you're going to use a Raspberry Pi 4, you need a USB-C power supply that offers at least 3 amps of juice with a roughly 5-volt output.
+If you're going to use a Raspberry Pi 4, you need a USB-C power supply that offers at least 3 amps of juice with a 5-volt output.
 We've found that the best USB-C laptop chargers are capable of delivering this kind of power (albeit often with 4.8 - 4.9 volts, which still works), but if you don't have a powerful charger handy or need one just for your Pi, the official Raspberry Pi power supply is your best choice.

-Rated for 5.1 volts and 3 amps, the official Raspberry Pi 4 power supply has good build quality and a nice design.
+Rated for 5.1 volts at 3 amps, the official Raspberry Pi 4 power supply has good build quality and a nice design.
 Available in black or white, it's a small rectangle, emblazoned with the Raspberry Pi logo and a strong, built-in Type-C cable that's 59 inches (1.5m) long.
 Unlike some third-party competitors, it doesn't come with an on / off switch, but it is compatible with cheap on / off adapters you can attach to the end.
 You may find competitors for a few dollars less, but the official Raspberry Pi 4 power supply is a sure thing.

 If you are shopping for any other Raspberry Pi, including the Raspberry Pi Zero or Raspberry Pi 3 or below, you'll need a power supply that outputs to a micro-USB port and only requires 2.5 amps and 5 volts.
 There's also an official Raspberry Pi charger for these older models.